intmus/inttheory19-20/_02-int-scales-keys/b1-scales.md

 W - H - W - W - H - A - H

 Melodic minor scales have both an ascending and descending form.
-The descending melodic minor intervallic pattern is identical to a descending natural minor scale.
+The intervallic pattern for descending melodic minor is identical to a descending natural minor scale.
 (The necessity of this seemingly redundant pattern is discussed below under "Why we *need* three minor scales".)
-The ascending melodic minor intervallic pattern is:
+The intervallic pattern for 4ascending melodic minor is:

 W - H - W - W - W - W - H